encoway/yarn-scripts-cache/README.md

 ### Nexus cache

-The [nexus cache](./packages/yarn-plugin-scripts-cache-nexus/README.md) stores the cache entries in a sonatype nexus repository.
+The [nexus cache](./packages/yarn-plugin-scripts-cache-nexus/README.md) stores the cache entries in a Sonatype Nexus Repository Manager 2.
 Since this is a remote cache, it can be shared between multiple developers, even including a CI/CD system.
-This can significantly increase build times in big teams working on complex monorepos.
+This can significantly decrease build times in big teams working on complex monorepos.

 ### Create a new cache implementation